-Lights, Camera, AI: How We Made a Movie With an AI-Penned Script
+How We Made a Movie by an AI Script Writer

 The script starts simply enough: A couple is at the end of dinner.
 Conversation winds down, the wine almost finished.
 After a silence, the man says he wants to play a game.